 These historic former boroughs all maintain their own distinct identities and local communities.
 West Bromwich is designated as Sandwell's strategic centre and is the largest town in the borough, while Sandwell Council House (the headquarters of the local authority) is situated in Oldbury, the main civic centre.

-The Metropolitan Borough of Sandwell was formed in 1974 under the Local Government Act 1972 and is an amalgamation of the former county boroughs of Warley and West Bromwich, which in turn had been created from the previous boroughs of Oldbury, Rowley Regis, and Smethwick (Warley County Borough); and Tipton, Wednesbury and West Bromwich (West Bromwich County Borough).
+The Metropolitan Borough of Sandwell was formed in 1974 under the Local Government Act 1972 and is an amalgamation of the former county boroughs of Warley and West Bromwich.
+These in turn had been created from the previous boroughs of Oldbury, Rowley Regis, and Smethwick (Warley County Borough); and Tipton, Wednesbury and West Bromwich (West Bromwich County Borough).

 Historically, metalworking in Sandwell dates from the Middle Ages, and coal was mined from the 13th century onwards.
 Sandwell’s main industrial growth, based on local coal and ironstone reserves, followed the coming of the canals in the 18th century.
-Several ironworks were established here, including the Soho Manufactory (1761) at Smethwick, which was associated with the engineers James Watt and Matthew Boulton.
+Several ironworks were established here, including the Soho Foundry (1795 - 1798) at Smethwick, which was associated with the engineers James Watt and Matthew Boulton.

 The cities of Birmingham and Wolverhampton and the metropolitan boroughs of Dudley and Walsall all share a border with Sandwell.
 Spanning the borough are the parliamentary constituencies of Smethwick, Tipton & Wednesbury, and West Bromwich, whilst the Halesowen constituency, which is primarily in Dudley, includes parts of Rowley Regis.